Murali-group/Beeline/docs/source/getting-started.rst

           . utils/initialize.sh

-.. note:: This step will take a while!
+.. note:: This step may take a while!

 We recommend using `Anaconda <https://www.anaconda.com>`_ for Python.
 Run the following command to automatically create an Anaconda virtual environment named BEELINE and install necessary libraries